Zero Trust Part I: The Evolution of Perimeter Security

 Let’s highlight a standardized workflow for the privileged user.
 Let’s assume a privileged user is working abroad while on a business trip and he or she is trying to configure and run a cloud service hosted in an AWS instance, which requires pulling a database running on a Unix box racked in an existing mainframe.
 Ensuring that there’s a consistent point of trust throughout this workflow is a challenge that needs to be addressed; the user remotely connects to different islands of systems, databases and applications (both on-premises and in the cloud) creating many potential points of entry for an attacker.

 This evolutionary process of the security model not only aligns to the basis by which the principles of Zero Trust were established, it reaffirms the importance of securing privileged access.
 The foundation of Zero Trust is, arguably, the same as the foundation for why CyberArk and the privileged security space exists.
 Now, while most enterprises may not be willing to fully abandon firewalls and perimeter security, they, certainly, should be placing their focus on tightening security from the inside to mitigate risk of an advanced attack.

 In the next installment, we discuss the evolution of trust and make recommendations for building out modern architectures that align to Zero Trust frameworks.

-To learn more about Zero Trust, watch the Implementing Privileged Access Security into Zero Trust Models and Architectures webinar.
+To learn more, watch the Implementing Privileged Access Security into Zero Trust Models and Architectures webinar.